UoMResearchIT/mine-the-gaps/README.md

 Click on the `Download data` button.
 Full instructions on downloading data and/or using the API are shown in the pop-up box.

-# Acknowledgements
+# Research

+## Acknowledgement
 This web application is part of the project "Understanding the relationship between human health and the environment' funded by the Alan Turing Institute

-# Copyright & Licensing

 ## Authors
 Ann Gledson, Douglas Lowe, David Topping and Caroline Jay

+# Copyright & Licensing

 This software has been developed by Ann Gledson from the [Research IT](https://research-it.manchester.ac.uk/) group at the [University of Manchester](https://www.manchester.ac.uk/).

 (c) 2020-2021 University of Manchester.
-Licensed under the MIT license, see the file LICENSE (or https://www.mit.edu/~amini/LICENSE.md) for details.
+Licensed under the MIT license, see the file LICENSE for details.